seq-lang/seq/README.md

 A `seq::Seq` instance essentially represents a single "module", which is a collection of pipelines through which input sequences are passed.
-Here is a simple example which reads a FASTQ and prints the reverse complements of each read's nonoverlapping 32-mers:
+Here is a simple example which reads a FASTQ and prints the reverse complements of each read's non-overlapping 32-mers:

 ```cpp
 #include "seq.h"